 - 3.1 The governing body supports the headteacher in all attempts to eliminate bullying from our school.
 This policy statement makes it very clear that the governing body does not tolerate bullying in our school, and that any incidents of bullying that do occur are taken very seriously and dealt with appropriately. - 3.2 The governing body monitors the incidents of bullying that occur, and reviews the effectiveness of the school policy regularly.
-The governors require the headteacher to keep accurate records of all incidents of bullying and to report to the Safe Guarding Governor about the effectiveness of school anti-bullying strategies. - 3.3 The governing body responds within ten days to any request from a parent to investigate incidents of bullying.
+The governors require the headteacher to keep accurate records of all incidents of bullying and to report to the Safe Guarding Governor and to the Curriculum and Standards Committee about the effectiveness of school anti-bullying strategies. - 3.3 If the governing body has been requested by a parent to investigate an incident of bullying, it will respond within ten days.
 In all cases, the governing body notifies the headteacher and asks him/her to conduct an investigation into the case and to report back to a representative of the governing body.